Donor Data: How to Turn Insights Into Donations

 Read Also: Our Picks For The Top 5 Best Donor Software for Nonprofits

-A good donor database software will help you collect donor data such as:
+A good donor management software will help you collect data of the donors such as:

 1. Their name, occupation status, marital status, location, age.